 Every year, the National Park Service hosts an oratorical contest in the auditorium at the Frederick Douglass National Historic Site.
-All students ages 6 to 18 (grades 1-12 are welcome to participate.
+All students ages 6 to 18 (grades 1-12) are welcome to participate.
 The goal of the contest is for students to experience the same transformative power of language that Frederick Douglass experienced as a young man by performing a part of a Douglass speech that they learn from memory before a panel of judges.

 1. Choose a Speech

 Frederick Douglass wrote and gave many speeches throughout his life and career.
 To make things a little more simple, we have selected five of his speeches for students to choose from, so before applying, you need to know which one of the four you will be reciting.

 The Poughkeepsie Speech - Delivered August 2, 1858

 A Friendly Word to Maryland - Delivered November 17, 1864